If you’re hiring a project manager for your organization, you need an objective, efficient, and bias-free approach to evaluate project-manager skills.

 Despite the difficulties you may encounter when you evaluate the skills of your project-manager candidates, you can make the process easier with a skills-testing tool like TestGorilla.

 Remember to start the hiring process with a project-manager skills assessment to ensure your candidates’ abilities align with your open role and that you invite promising project managers to an interview.
+To help you prepare for the interview phase, we’ve put together a list of the best project coordinator interview questions.

 Using skills assessments is the simplest way to hire the right talent.